Carpal Tunnel Release with Ultrasound Guidance

 Simple, Elegant, Safe and Effective

-• Stealth MicroGuard® balloons gently create space and protect critical anatomy in the carpal tunnel prior to and during transection.
+• Stealth MicroGuard® balloons to gently create space and protect critical anatomy in the carpal tunnel.

-• Meerkat Technology® – the TCL Blade® is hidden in the tip of the device for safe insertion and removal.
+• Meerkat Technology® to allow the TCL Blade® to be recessed in the device for safe insertion and removal.

 Carpal Tunnel Release with UltraGuideCTR and Real-Time Ultrasound Guidance